Daniel Hernández Jr.: Congressional campaigns

 On May 20, 2021, Hernández announced his candidacy in the 2022 United States House of Representatives elections in Arizona in the 6th congressional district.
 He lost to Kirsten Engel in the Democratic primary.

 In 2025, he announced his candidacy in the 2025 Arizona's 7th congressional district special election.
 He placed third in the Democratic primary with 13.6% of the vote, losing to Adelita Grijalva.

 Political positions

 Hernández has described himself as "pragmatic" and has expressed willingness to collaborate with Republicans.

 The Arizona Sierra Club gave Hernández's voting record an A rating from 2017 to 2019 and a B rating from 2020 to 2021.

 Hernández is strongly supportive of Israel and has described himself as a "pro-Israel activist."

-Hernández has expressed support for increasing government presence at the Mexico–United States border through the use of dronessensors, and law enforcement officers (such as those of the United States Border Patrol).
+Hernández has expressed support for increasing government presence at the Mexico–United States border through the use of drones sensors, and law enforcement officers (such as those of the United States Border Patrol).